Why Do I Feel Like I Have to Earn Love?

 more helpful

-The intention is simple: "If I become what others need, I will remain connected."
-Over time, these adaptations can become deeply ingrained.
+The child's intention is simple: "If I become what others need, I will remain connected."
+Over time, this adaptation may become a lifelong pattern.

 Unconscious Loyalty and Family Patterns